Cold Therapy – Why You Should Be Doing it, and How to Incorporate it

 Cold showers can reset your body to heat itself up.
 One of the many positive benefits of taking regular cold showers is feeling warm all the time!
 This can be incredibly beneficial for someone who battles with feeling cold all the time.

-Combining Cold Therapy and The 2 Meal Day
+Combining Cold Therapy Water Therapy and Intermittent Fasting

 Where to start?